Legal US Online Blackjack Guide For 2023

 Is It Legal To Play Online Blackjack In The US?

 Yes, there is nothing illegal about playing online blackjack for real money, even if you live in the USA.
 Check out our USA gambling laws page to learn more about the exact laws that apply to online casino gambling.

-Two states – WA and CT – nominally ban online 21 and all other forms of Internet gambling, but these laws are historically unenforced.
-Still, we recommend abiding by all local laws and only signing up at your own risk if you live in either of the above states.
+Just one state – Washington – nominally bans online 21 and all other forms of Internet gambling, but these laws are historically unenforced.
+Still, we recommend abiding by all local laws and only signing up at your own risk if you live in WA.